foreverphoenix/the-phoenix-flavour/content/tpf/guide-resources/basic-instructions.md

 ## Downsizing Textures

-> "Run the mod through Cathedral Assets Optimizer."
+> "Downsize the mod with Cathedral Assets Optimizer."

 At times (re)textures are only available in a size unreasonably large for regular gameplay, potentially impacting performance for those with low VRAM.
 In those cases we will utilise CAO to reduce the texture resolution by half.